delphix/delphix-terraform-blueprints-rds/README.md

 * Navigate into the cloned directory
 * Copy the .example.env to .environment.env
 * Install Terraform 11.7 or above [from here](https://www.terraform.io/downloads.html) to  /usr/local/bin/terraform
-* Install the terraform-provider-delphix [from here](https://github.com/delphix/terraform-provider-delphix) into the phase_2 subdirectory of the cloned repo
+* Install the terraform-provider-delphix [from here](https://github.com/delphix/terraform-provider-delphix) into the phase_2 and the phase_3 subdirectories of the cloned repo

 ```bash
 git clone https://github.com/delphix/delphix-terraform-blueprints-rds